Smart School Councils privacy notice

 How we use, share and store your data

-Our website To create our website, we used two third-party services – WordPress and Agile CRM.
-We use a standard WordPress service to collect anonymous information about users' activity on the site and Agile CRM also collects standard information on users’ activity in order to improve our services.
+To create our website, we used two third-party services – WordPress and Squarespace.
+We use a standard WordPress service to collect anonymous information about users' activity on the site and Squarespace also collects standard information on users’ activity in order to improve our services.

 Our website is hosted by our Outlandish using AmazonWebServices (AWS) in the EEA.